Vietnoirien/Sand_Cmulation/README.md

 ## Overview

-Sand_Cmulation is a CS50X final project that implements a particle-based sand simulation with efficient spatial queries and grid operations.
+Sand_Cmulation is a project that implements a particle-based sand simulation with efficient spatial queries and grid operations.
 The system uses a combination of grid-based storage and spatial hashing to achieve high-performance particle operations.

 ## Features